josStorer/RWKV-Runner/README.md

 - Built-in model conversion tool.
 - Built-in download management and remote model inspection.
 - Built-in one-click LoRA Finetune.
 (Windows Only)
-- Can also be used as an OpenAI ChatGPT and GPT-Playground client.
+- Can also be used as an OpenAI ChatGPT, GPT-Playground, Ollama and more clients.
 (Fill in the API URL and API Key in Settings page)
 - Multilingual localization.
 - Theme switching.
 - Automatic updates.